leethree/minimal-logger/README.md

-# react-native-log
+# minimal-logger

-A minimal logger for React Native
+A minimal logger for Node and React Native

 ### Features: